Umaru Mutallab: Career

 After completing his school certificate examinations in December 1959, Mutallab began work as a clerk with the firm of Pannell, Fitzpatrick and Company in Kaduna in January 1960.

 He then travelled for further studies, returning to Nigeria in 1968, when he was appointed Chief Accountant of the Defence Industries Corporation of Nigeria.
 In 1971, he became the financial controller of the New Nigerian Development Company in Kaduna, before becoming the companies general manager in 1975.

-Mutallab served as a government minister under General Murtala Mohammed and General Olusegun Obasanjo between 1975 to 1978.
-First as Federal Commissioner (i.e., Minister) of Economic Development (1975), he was relieved of the position after the 1976 military coup d'etat attempt that led to the death of General Murtala Mohammed.
+Mutallab served as a government minister under General Murtala Mohammed and General Olusegun Obasanjo between 1975 and 1978.
+First as Federal Commissioner (i.e., Minister) of Economic Development (1975), he was relieved of the position after the 1976 military coup d'état attempt that led to the death of General Murtala Mohammed.
 However, he was later named the new Minister of Cooperatives and Supplies (1976).

 In 1978, he left the cabinet and was made executive vice-chairman, managing director, and CEO of the United Bank for Africa (UBA).
 He held the office until 1988, and was a major financier of the 1979 presidential election, which brought the National Party of Nigeria to power in the Second Republic led by President Shehu Shagari.